Vaddepalli Narsing Rao

 He served as Chairman of Andhra Pradesh State Mines Development Corporation before joining YSR Congress Party in 2012.
 He was very active in state politics from a young age and gained popularity for his work and support in construction of popular Venkateshwara Swamy temple, Sai Baba temple and Hanuman temple in Kukatpally and VNR Old Age Home in Bowrampet.

+He died in hospital after an illness.

 Early life

 VNR was born in Kukatpally village, to late Sri Vaddepalli Rama Rao and V. Kamalamma.
 He is married to Srimathi Pushpalatha and has a son by name Vaddepalli Rajeshwar Rao who assists his father in his daily political and social activities.
 He entered active politics in 1989 and worked with late P. Janardhan Reddy to strengthen the Indian National Congress in Hyderabad.
 He organized rallies for the party contestants and he was noted by the bigger politicians for the support he extended to Sri P. V. Rajeshwar Rao and Sri Nadendla Bhaskara Rao in assembly elections.